 Athlete's foot can be prevented by keeping feet clean and dry.

 Spraying the inside of your shoes with an antifungal spray, while not always necessary, can provide some preventive benefit and peace of mind.
-Using an antiperspirant on your feet can also help to reduce sweating and keep your feet fresh.
+Using an antiperspirant on your feet can also help reduce sweating and keep your feet fresh.

 By taking precautionary measures, athlete's foot can be averted.

 Athlete's foot does not clear up on its own and, if left untreated, can lead to a fungal nail infection.
-If you are suffering a bout of athlete's foot, you should seek treatment to prevent the infection from spreading to other parts of your body or to other people.
+If you are suffering from a bout of athlete's foot, you should seek treatment to prevent the infection from spreading to other parts of your body or other people.

 Athlete's foot is typically treated with antifungals.
 These medicines work in one of two ways to eliminate the fungal infection from the foot.